News

 Brazilian-German cooperation exchange for the nautical depth project in the port of Santos

-Is that still water, or is it already silt?
+Is that still water, or is it already mud?
 And is it still safe to navigate there?
-That’s the question people are asking at South America’s largest port, the Port of Santos in Brazil.
+These are the very questions being asked at South America’s largest port, the Port of Santos in Brazil.
 Three experts from the HPA recently visited the site to get to the bottom of the matter.

-The visit is part of a cooperative exchange between the Port of Santos Authority and the HPA.
-Last year, colleagues from Brazil visited Hamburg for the IAPH World Ports Conference; this time, there was a return visit focusing on navigable depth.
-The Nautical Depth project evaluates whether seagoing vessels can still be safely maneuvered when their hulls are partially submerged in highly fluid silt suspensions.
-To investigate this in Santos, the HPA colleagues brought along a special sampling device, a so-called Framlot (photo).
-As a result, the topic of liquid silt (Brazilian Portuguese: "lama fluída") even made it onto the 7 p.m. news.
+The visit is part of a cooperation exchange between the Port of Santos Authority and the HPA.
+Last year, colleagues from Brazil visited Hamburg for the IAPH World Ports Conference; this visit was a return visit focusing on navigable depth.
+The Nautical Depth project is evaluating whether seagoing vessels can still be manoeuvred safely when their hulls are partially submerged in highly fluid silt suspensions.
+To investigate this in Santos, the HPA colleagues had brought a special sampling device, a so-called Framlot, with them (photo).
+As a result, the topic of fluid mud (Brazilian Portuguese: "lama fluída") even made it onto the 7 pm news.